postgres-ai/postgres-checkup/HELP.md

 > Insights:
 > - Is any tuning applied (values are not default)?
 > - Are there any custom table autovacuum settings?
 There are cases when the tables have a custom autovacuum configuration.
-Tracking such tables will allow understand the nature of the functioning of autovacuum workers.
+Tracking such tables will allow you to understand the nature of the functioning of autovacuum workers.
 Such tables are marked with asterisk (*) in the following reports.

 ### F002 Autovacuum: Transaction Wraparound Check

 Shows a distance in % to transaction wraparound disaster for every database.

 > Insights:
-> If % is higher than 50%, autovacuum tuning should be consdered as soon as possible.
+> If % is higher than 50%, autovacuum tuning should be considered as soon as possible.
 > By identifying objects that are older than the specified threshold, settings for adjusting the autovacuum settings may be suggested.